SagnikSaha01/Reflectra/README.md

 **Privacy-First**

-- All data stored locally or on your own server
+- All data stored in your own Supabase account
 - No third-party analytics
 - You control your data